-The optional Chrono-mod should provide you with years of trouble free service.
-If you are already familiar with your Timer, you could probably use your Chrono-mod without reading this section but take a few minutes to look it over, you'll be glad you did.
+If you are already familiar with chronographs, you could probably use your PC without reading this section but take a few minutes to look it over, you'll be glad you did.

-A Few Points to Remember:
+A Few Points to Remember

-- ALWAYS WEAR EYE PROTECTION WHEN SHOOTING! - DO NOT PLACE ARMOR PLATE IN FRONT OF YOUR SKY SCREENS! - IF YOU SHOOT A PLATE OF STEEL A FEW FEET IN FRONT OF YOUR FACE BITS OF METAL WILL FLY BACK AT YOU AND RIP YOUR EYES OUT! - When you set your skyscreens up, put them two feet apart, center to center.
+ALWAYS WEAR EYE PROTECTION WHEN SHOOTING!
+DO NOT PLACE ARMOR PLATE IN FRONT OF YOUR SKY SCREENS!

+IF YOU SHOOT A PLATE OF STEEL A FEW FEET IN FRONT OF YOUR FACE BITS OF METAL WILL FLY BACK AT YOU AND RIP YOUR EYES OUT!

+- \ When you set your skyscreens up, put them two feet apart, center to center.
 (The PACT bracket is already set to an exact 24" separation).
-When you switch to Chronograph Mode, it assumes this separation.
-If you are using a different screen separation, just push the "SET" key and enter your separation in inches, i.e; 48 inches would be 48, then push "SET" again. - Chronographs don't like sunlight reflecting off of shiny bullets.
+When you switch to chronograph Mode, it assumes this separation.
+If you are using a different screen separation, just push the "SET" key and enter your separation in inches, i.e; 48 inches would be 48, then push "SET" again. - \ chronographs don't like sunlight reflecting off of shiny bullets.
 If you are chronographing on a sunny day and start getting odd velocities, this is probably the cause.
 Rigging up some sort of sun screen so that the bullet is in the shade while it passes over the skyscreen will eliminate this problem.
-Also note that snow on the ground will bounce a lot of light off the underside of the bullet. - Chronographs also don't like florescent lights.
+Also note that snow on the ground will bounce a lot of light off the underside of the bullet.

+\chronographs also don't like florescent lights.
 If you are going to use your chronograph indoors, you will have to rig an incandescent light over each screen.